Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Cache Performance Simulations

 \subsection{Simulation model}

-To better understand the impact that download speed variability (caused by the first two uncertainties) and the view direction prediction accuracy have on the cache efficiency under different quality selection algorithms, we use a simple simulation model where we use random functions to capture each of the uncertainties.
+To better understand the impact that download \revAA{speed variability (caused by the first two uncertainties)}{time variability} and the view direction prediction accuracy have on the cache efficiency under different quality selection algorithms, we use a simple simulation model where we use probability distributions to capture each of the uncertainties.

-To account for the first two uncertainties we \revtwo{make}{build a model based on} the following assumptions.
-For each chunk $k$, we assume that client \revrev{}{player} $i$ makes its tile selection based on a quality of experience (QoE) optimization problem taking into account (i) the capacity $C_{i,k}$ drawn from a distribution $P_C(C)$, and (ii) the probability $P_n(n)$ that a specific tile $n$ will be viewed.
-In particular, \revtwo{we use}{each client greedily maximizes} the objective function proposed by Almquist et al.~\cite{AAK+18}:
+In our model, we assume that client player $i$ makes its tile selection for each chunk $k$ based on a quality of experience (QoE) optimization problem taking into account (i) the capacity $C_{i,k}$ drawn from a distribution $P_C(C)$, and (ii) the probability $P_n(n)$ that a specific tile $n$ will be viewed (where the probability $P_n(n)$ depends on the class of videos considered and how far in advance of playback the client must make its tile selection for the chunk). \revAA{}{We next present the optimized tile-selection algorithm used for our (default) simulations in which we assume a horizontally sliced viewport.}